RichMatthews/firefly/README.md

 Also finally there is some issues with tabs expanding when the text is a certain length but again this would be something that I would agree on with UX and the product owner and ensure that there desires were met.

+Finally to see both modes (i.e. in mobile view) just adjust the browser to about 770px in width or lower